 - May not fit small businesses with limited liability

 Best for Small Business Liability Needs: Travelers

 Travelers offers many options for those who need more coverage than the average personal policy.
-Coverage options branch out beyond the standard umbrella, including specialty Excess and Surplus insurance as well as monoline insurance, which can help if a single element was excluded from another small business insurance policy.
+Coverage options branch out beyond the standard umbrella, including specialty Excess and Surplus insurance as well as monoline insurance, which can help if a single element was excluded from another small business policy.
 Talk to a Travelers agent to get a small business umbrella quote and to learn how you can customize a policy to your needs.